 This fraction craft is based on the book, Full House, which teaches children about fractions.
 Children will make a craft of a house, review shapes, then figure out the fraction of house guests to rooms in the house.

-Read the book Full House with your children, and then invite them to make a fraction craft.
+Read the children’s book Full House with your kids, and then invite them to make a fraction craft.
 It is a fun, hands-on way to introduce fractions.

 - First, I handed out the three printables.
 I asked my boys to find the rectangular prism, rectangles, pentagons, and the trapezoid.
 After that quick review,

 - Secondly, I had them cut out everything except the small rectangles.

 - The next step is glue time.
 The rectangle goes on first with the trapezoid being the roof.
 My first grader put his on crooked (which I liked the look) while my kindergarteners went on straight.